emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 The TypeScript compiler will enforce that `oldWay` and `newWay` have the same number and type of arguments, which is what we want.
 And that gives us a clue to how we can solve this in Go.

-## A Go Solution
+## A Go Solution {#solution}

-We don't have a anything like Variadic Tuple Types [^2] in Go, but we can express the idea of a set of types bundled together as a simple struct.
+We don't have a anything like Variadic Tuple Types [^2] in Go, but we can express the idea of a set of types bundled together: it's a simple struct.
 This requires re-writing the `oldWay`/`newWay` functions slightly to take their arguments as a limited-use struct, but that's not really a big deal.

 [^2]: That's fun to say

-The other improvement I made was to bundle the "auxiliary" members of the struct like the logger and the FeatureManager that are only used to actually execute the code into an `Executor` interface.  `Controller` already satisfied `Executor`, so this was a little abstraction that enabled us to bundle the whole thing into its own package.
+The other improvement I made was to bundle the "auxiliary" members of the struct like the logger and the FeatureManager that are only used to actually execute the code into an `Executor` interface.  `Controller` already satisfied `Executor`, so now we could bundle the whole thing into its own package.
 Here's the final code:

 ```golang
 package dark_launch